Executive Board

 Board Member

-James is Manager of the Advanced Optical Microscopy Facility (AOMF).
-He has developed and currently manages the largest microscopy facility in Canada.
-With over 40 instruments at 4 sites, he and his team at the AOMF help nearly 500 users per year with every manner of optical microscopy, from basic fluorescence and brightfield acquisition to advanced techniques such as Super-resolution, FRAP, FRET, and 3D analysis.
+James is a Staff Scientist at University Health Network where he developed and manages Canada’s largest optical microscopy facility - the Advanced Optical Microscopy Facility (AOMF).
+With over 40 instruments at 4 sites, he and his team at the AOMF help nearly 600 users per year with every manner of optical microscopy, from basic fluorescence and brightfield acquisition to advanced techniques such as Super-resolution, FRAP, FRET, and 3D analysis.
 James is particularly passionate about teaching and training users.
 He has been running week-long optical microscopy courses in the AOMF for 14 years, has co-authored several book chapters and review articles, presented at numerous conferences and webinars, and has helped as an organizer and instructor for the Montreal Light Microscopy Course (MLMC).
-James was also the co-president of the Canadian Cytometry and Microscopy Association (CCMA) from 2014-2017.
+James was also the co-president of the Canadian Cytometry and Microscopy Association (CCMA) from 2014-2017 and is on the executive board of Canada BioImaging.